Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: System Model and Reconstruction Algorithm

-Due to the DFT computation, our proposed recovery scheme can be classified as a DFT-based recovery technique.
+Because of the STFT computation, our proposed recovery scheme can be classified as a Fourier-based recovery technique.
 Other algorithms under this category are the Fourier-Prony method \cite{Fourier-Prony}, USLSE \cite{Zhang:2023}, $B^2R^2$ \cite{Azar:2022}, and LASSO-$B^2R^2$ \cite{Shah:2023}.
-The advantage of our proposed recovery scheme is that it does not restrict the signal to decay over time (such as in $B^2R^2$ and LASSO-$B^2R^2$) nor does it require the signal to be periodic (such as in Fourier-Prony method).
+The advantage of our proposed recovery scheme is that it does not restrict the signal to decay over time (such as in $B^2R^2$ and LASSO-$B^2R^2$) nor does it require the signal to be periodic (such as in the Fourier-Prony method).
 The window function ensures that sharp discontinuities are avoided at the periodic boundaries when the length-$N$ sampled signal is repeated.
 Consequently, spectral leakage is minimized.
-The vanishing signal amplitude requirement in $B^2R^2$ and LASSO-$B^2R^2$ may require long observation time to estimate the modulo residue samples.
-The computational complexities of these algorithms grow fast with the observation length.
+The vanishing signal amplitude requirement in $B^2R^2$ and LASSO-$B^2R^2$ may require a long observation time to estimate modulo residue samples.
+The computational complexities of these algorithms increase rapidly with the observation length.
 In contrast, the proposed algorithm follows the principle of STFT and the observation length of a segment can be controlled.
-That is, we can either choose to unfold few overlapping segments with large observation length or many overlapping segments with small observation length.
-In addition, the sliding DFT approach enables processing of modulo samples in short frames.
-This is suitable for real-time applications with low latency requirement.
+As such, we can either choose to unfold few overlapping segments with large observation length or many overlapping segments with small observation length.
+In addition, the STFT-based approach enables processing of modulo samples in short frames.
+This is suitable for real-time applications with low-latency requirements.

-Our objective is to derive MSE performance guarantees for this recovery scheme and demonstrate the advantage of modulo ADCs which uses the proposed recovery scheme over conventional ADCs.
-In the next section, the main results of our paper are presented.
+Our objective is to derive the MSE performance guarantees and computational complexity for this recovery scheme and demonstrate the advantage of modulo ADCs that use the proposed recovery scheme over conventional ADCs.
+The main results of our paper are presented in the next section.